kristinadj/SBNZ/frontend/README.md

-# vue-vuex-registration-login-example
+# vue-role-based-authorization-example

-Vue + Vuex - User Registration and Login Tutorial & Example
+Vue.js - Role Based Authorization Tutorial & Example

-To see a demo and further details go to http://jasonwatmore.com/post/2018/07/14/vue-vuex-user-registration-and-login-tutorial-example
+To see a demo and further details go to http://jasonwatmore.com/post/2019/03/08/vuejs-role-based-authorization-tutorial-with-example